Key Takeaways

 According to Gartner Peer Insights, patient intake software covers the full registration and admitting process, including insurance information, patient payments, and pre-visit data collection.
 Whether a platform handles all of that, or just part of it, shapes its real-world value for your clinic type.

 SimplePractice takes a therapy-oriented approach.
-Its intake questionnaires and consent forms sit inside the client portal and are highly rated for ease of use.
-According to Capterra reviewers, SimplePractice earns a 4.6/5 from over 2,800 verified reviews, with users consistently praising the clean intake experience for new therapy clients.
-The platform includes hundreds of pre-built templates geared toward mental health and allied health settings.
+Its intake questionnaires and consent forms sit inside the client portal and are highly rated for ease of use, earning 4.6/5 from over 2,800 Capterra reviews, with hundreds of pre-built templates geared toward mental health and allied health settings.
+Jane App follows a similar template-led model but for a broader allied health audience, letting you assign practitioner-specific or discipline-specific intake forms with conditional logic.

 Conditional logic and dynamic forms

-Both platforms support conditional logic.
+All seven platforms support conditional logic, but the depth varies.
 In Pabau, conditions can be tied to service type, patient history flags, or prior answers, so a patient booking a laser treatment sees different questions than one booking a facial.
-SimplePractice’s conditional logic works within questionnaire templates but is primarily designed for clinical assessments rather than procedure-specific screening.
+SimplePractice and Jane App apply conditional logic within questionnaire templates, primarily for clinical assessments rather than procedure-specific screening.
+IntakeQ and Jotform Health offer strong general-purpose branching logic, while Kareo/Tebra and DrChrono focus their logic on medical and insurance data capture rather than treatment-specific pathways.

 Both platforms send intake forms automatically before appointments, but the trigger logic differs.
 Pabau dispatches intake links via SMS and email tied to the booked service, tracks completion status in the appointment view, and flags incomplete forms before the patient arrives.
 The automated workflows mean staff don’t need to manually chase forms, and completed data flows straight into the clinical record without re-entry.